shaharsigal/Final-Project-Cyber-Security/Defensive Report.md

 ### Alert 1:

-Excessive HTTP Errors
-  - Alert 1 is implemented as follows:
+Excessive HTTP Errors is implemented as follows:
-  - Metric: Packetbeat
+  - Metric: WHEN count () grouped over top 5 'http.respone.status_code'
-  - Threshold: WHEN count() GROUPED OVER top 5 'http.response.status_code' IS ABOVE 400 FOR THE LAST 5 minutes
+  - Threshold: IS ABOVE 400 FOR THE LAST 5 minutes
-  - Vulnerability Mitigated: It mitigates a brute Force attack.
+  - Vulnerability Mitigated: Enumeration/brute Force attack.
   - Reliability: This alert does not generate a lot of false positives, and the rate of reliability is medium or high.

 ![](Images/Alert%201%20Rules.png)